Are you looking for the best mpe synth to add this exciting technology to your home studio?

 ROLI Equator 2 Price: $241 but also available as part of the great MPE synths bundle from our friends at Plugin Boutique, you can click here to see the bundle.

 BEST HIGH END MPE SYNTH – THE UVI FALCON

 The Falcon is a bit more expensive than some of the other synth VSTs on this list, but is it worth it?

-Basically, this is the synth you should go for if you’re heavily reliant on creative, flexible, and powerful synthesis.
-For genres like electronic, industrial, synthpop, darkwave, or any other heavily synth-based genres, it helps to have more on offer to apply the new capabilities of MPE too.
-Let’s look at what the Falcon 2 has that other synths on this list DON’T.
+If you are heavily reliant on creative, flexible, and powerful synthesis, this is the synth you shoudl go for.
+For genres like electronic, industrial, synthpop, darkwave, or any other heavily synth-based genres, you’ll need the new capabilities of MPE too.
+Let’s look at what the Falcon 2 has that other synths on this list DO NOTT:

 17 oscillators ranging from wavetable to granular to analog and even physical modeling